COS301-SE-2025/Fire-Fighter/firefighter-platform/ADMIN_TICKET_API_DOCUMENTATION.md

 **Endpoint**: `PUT /api/tickets/admin/revoke/{id}`

-**Description**: Revokes (closes) a ticket by its database ID.
+**Description**: Revokes (rejects) a ticket by its database ID.
 Only admin users can perform this action.

 **Parameters**:
 - `id` (path): Database ID of the ticket to revoke